-That way, you can help them seek the treatment they may need if you notice that they’re exhibiting some of the symptoms below.
+That way, you can help teens seek the treatment they may need if you notice that they’re exhibiting some of the symptoms below.

-Remember that according to the latest diagnostic and statistical manual (DSM) a diagnosis of Major Depressive Disorder (MDD) requires several of these symptoms persist for at least two weeks and that the first two are experienced daily or almost daily.
-That’s why it may be helpful for parents to keep track of when they first start noticing these behaviors in their teenager, so they can provide this information with a mental health professional.
-Symptoms of clinical depression in teens may include:
+Remember that according to the latest diagnostic and statistical manual (DSM), a diagnosis of Major Depressive Disorder (MDD) requires several of these symptoms to persist for at least two weeks and that the first two are experienced daily or almost daily.
+That’s why it may be helpful for parents to keep track of when they first start noticing these behaviors in their teens, so they can provide this information to a mental health professional.
+Symptoms of clinical depression in teenagers may include:

 Above all else, suicide prevention is key in this situation.
 If you believe that your teen may be at risk of harming themselves or experiencing thoughts of suicide, please seek out help immediately.
 The National Suicide Prevention Lifeline can be reached by dialing 988, and it’s available 24/7.

-Some of these depression symptoms may also be present in other mental health conditions like bipolar disorder, or anxiety disorder.
-This is why diagnosis from a health professional that specializes in mental disorder is essential if you are concerned that your teen may be experiencing major depression.
+Some of these depression symptoms may also be present in other mental health conditions like bipolar disorder or anxiety disorder.
+This is why a diagnosis from a health professional who specializes in mental disorders is essential if you are concerned that your teen may be experiencing major depression.
 Friends and family members are not qualified to tell the difference between depression, bipolar disorder, and other mental health conditions.

-In addition, looking at the list above, you can likely see why some parents may notice symptoms of depression but classify them as normal signs of growing up.
-For example, it’s often perfectly natural for teenagers to need more food and sleep over time.
-They may also start moving away from certain activities that they feel are childish or begin asking for more freedom, none of which are a cause for alarm in and of themselves.
+The symptoms of teen depression explain why you can likely see some parents of teens not noticing symptoms but classifying them as normal signs of growing up.
+For example, it’s often perfectly natural for teens to need more food and sleep over time.
+Teens may also start moving away from certain activities that they feel are childish or begin asking for more freedom, none of which are cause for alarm in and of themselves.
 Paying attention to how long these symptoms last and whether your teen seems to be experiencing several of them can help you decide whether it’s wise to seek help for their mental health.

 According to the American Psychiatric Association, some risk factors for teen depression include a family history of depression, early childhood trauma, or the home environment in which they’re raised.
 Overall, a child with one or more families with mental illness is more likely to have depression.
 Many factors can be at play, however, including the following:

-What To Do If You Notice Signs Of Depression In Your Teen
+What To Do If You Notice Signs Of Teen Depression

-With an online therapy platform like TeenCounseling, for example, your child can get matched with a licensed therapist who they can meet with via phone, video call, and/or online chat once they have your consent.
+With an online therapy platform like TeenCounseling, for example, your child can get matched with a licensed therapist whom they can meet with via phone, video call, and/or online chat once they have your consent.
 Some find the virtual therapy format more comfortable, and one study even found that participants felt it was easier to form a personal connection with their provider virtually than in person.
 Since research suggests that both in-person and online therapy offer similar benefits, you and your teen are free to choose the most comfortable method.
 Trained mental health professionals can also provide treatment methods like cognitive behavioral therapy in person or online to help your teen improve any symptoms they’re experiencing.